 Marten projects can be organized into logical and reusable components called "applications".
-These applications can contribute specific behaviors and abstractions to a project, including models, handlers, and templates.
+These applications can contribute specific behaviors and abstractions to a project, including models, handlers, schemas, emails, and templates.
 They can be packaged and reused across various projects as well.

 A Marten application is a set of abstractions (defined under a dedicated and unique folder) that provides some set of features.
-These abstractions can correspond to models, handlers, templates, schemas, etc.
+These abstractions can correspond to models, handlers, templates, schemas, emails, etc.

 Marten projects always use one or many applications.
 Indeed, each Marten project comes with a default main application that corresponds to the standard

 src folder: models, migrations, or other classes defined in this folder are associated with the main application by default (unless they are part of another explicitly defined application).
 As projects grow in size and scope, it is generally encouraged to start thinking in terms of applications and how to split models, handlers, or features across multiple apps depending on their intended responsibilities.

 Another benefit of applications is that they can be packaged and reused across multiple projects.
 This allows third-party libraries and shards to easily contribute models, migrations, handlers, or templates to other projects.

 The use of applications must be manually enabled within projects: this is done through the use of the

 This setting corresponds to an array of installed app classes.
 Indeed, each Marten application must define a subclass of

 Marten::App to specify a few things such as the application label (see Creating applications for more information about this).
 When those subclasses are specified in the